ssrful/2020_03_DO_Boston_casestudy_part_1/README.md

 • Python
 • Shining Panda
 ```
-- **Next** add Docker Hub credentials to push the image after successful build
+- **Then** add Docker Hub credentials to push the image after build will be tested in Jenkins.
-- **Next** image was pushed to Docker Hub, set up _Kubernetes.yaml_ file to pull image and create 5 pods
+- **And** image will be pushed to Docker Hub. _Kubernetes.yaml_ file is required to pull image from DockerHub and create 5 pods in Kubernetes.

 ## 📌 Must Have
 - The following file are must have in order to achieve the results: **Dockerfile,** **Jenkinsfile,** **kubernetes.yaml,** **Ansible-Playboo.yaml**